CARVE-ROBMOSYS/YARP-BT-modules/libs/BT_CPP_leaves/Readme.md

   - `<target>` [optional] : the target parameter for the TickServer, if any.
   - `<resources>` [optional] : the resources list for the TickServer, if any.

-  In case a target is provided, the node will reach the shared blackboard to get any parameter associated with that target and will forward them to the TickServer.
+  In case a target is provided, the node will reach the shared BlackBoard to get any parameter associated with that target and will forward them to the TickServer.

   So, to 'tick' any YARP module implemented using the `TickServer`, no code needs to be written, simply add a YARP_tick_client